alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Provide detail such as:

 *   Is there step-free access within the venue?
-    Is it ramps, wheelchair lifts, or lifts?
+    Is it ramps or lifts?
     How big are the lifts?

 *   How wide are the doorways?